New Trump office would protect conscience rights of doctors

 "LGBT people have already been turned away from hospitals and doctors' offices," said Rachel Tiven, CEO of Lambda Legal.
 "The Orwellian 'Conscience and Religious Freedom' unit simply provides guidance on how they can get away with it."

-But conservatives said the new office will help maintain balance in a health care system that has become increasingly secular, even if many of its major institutions sprang from religious charity.
+But conservatives said the new office will help maintain balance in the health care system.
+It's a world that has become increasingly secular, even if many of its major institutions sprang from religious charity.

-"When conscience violations and discrimination occur, it is critical that the administration responds with robust enforcement of federal law," said Melanie Israel of the Heritage Foundation.
-"This new HHS division will help ensure that health care professionals enjoy the same rights they have had for decades_to not face coercion or discriminatory actions if they decide not to participate in certain procedures because of moral or religious objections."
+"In the context of health care, Americans have very deep, sincere differences on a number of ethical and moral matters," said Heritage Foundation analyst Melanie Israel.
+"It's these conscience protections that allow us to work and live alongside each other despite our differences."

 Monday marks the 45th anniversary of Roe v.
 Wade, the landmark Supreme Court decision legalizing abortion.